-Globe Residential Limited have many clients on our books who are interested in buying properties in your area.
-They range from first time buyers to seasoned investors.
-Contact Globe Residential Limited to see whether there are any suitable buyers for your property.
+Globe Residential has many clients on our books who are interested in buying properties in your area.
+They range from first-time buyers to seasoned investors.
+Contact Globe Residential to see whether there are any suitable buyers for your property.
 If not, we will market your property to help you reach the maximum value for your home.

 You may wish to read the following guide on the legal process of selling your home.